25A31A43F6/Student-grade-sheet-management-/README.md

-# Student-grade-sheet-management-
-Student Grade Sheet Management is a C++ project used to store and manage student academic records.
+project name: student grade sheet management Description:Student Grade Sheet Management is a C++ project used to store and manage student academic records.
 It accepts student details and marks, calculates total, average, and grade, and displays a formatted grade sheet.
-The project demonstrates concepts like classes, objects, functions, arrays, and file handling in C++.
+The project demonstrates concepts like classes, objects, functions, arrays, and file handling in C++. college name: pragati engineering college surampalem language:c++